Unplanned healthcare: payments and reimbursements

 If you need medical treatment while you're in another EU country, presenting your European Health Insurance card (EHIC) can simplify payment and reimbursement procedures.

-With the European Health Insurance Card you can get healthcare - and claim reimbursement for the costs you incur - on the same terms as nationals of the country you are in.
+With your EHIC you can get healthcare - and claim reimbursement for the costs you incur - on the same terms as nationals of the country you are in.
 If the treatment you need is free for local residents, you won't have to pay.
-If the treatment requires payment, you can either ask for reimbursement from the national institution whilst still in the country and get reimbursement directly there, or ask for reimbursement from your health insurer when you get home.
+If you have to pay for your treatment, you can either ask for reimbursement from the national institution whilst still in the country and get reimbursement directly there, or ask for reimbursement from your health insurer when you get home.

-Anna has statutory health insurance cover in EU country A and is spending a few months in EU country B to finish her studies.
-She has her European Health Insurance Card with her, issued in country A. She is pregnant and will give birth while in country B. Pregnancy and childbirth are considered urgent medical care, so Anna will get the necessary medical assistance in country B when she presents her European Health Insurance Card and identity card.
+Anna has statutory health insurance cover in France and is spending a few months in Belgium to finish her studies.
+She has her European Health Insurance Card (EHIC) with her, issued in France.
+She is pregnant and will give birth while in Belgium.
+Pregnancy and childbirth are considered urgent medical care, so Anna will get the necessary medical assistance in Belgium when she presents her EHIC and identity card.

-If you don't have your European Health Insurance Card or you are not able to use it (for example, at a private hospital which is not covered by the EHIC scheme), you may be asked to pay and then claim reimbursement when you get home.
+If you don't have your European Health Insurance Card (EHIC) or you are not able to use it (for example, at a private hospital which is not covered by the EHIC scheme), you may be asked to pay for your treatment.
+In certain countries, without the EHIC, you might be treated as a private patient and charged private prices even in public establishments.
+You can then claim reimbursement from your health insurer when you get home.
 This applies to both public and private healthcare providers.
 However, the terms will be different:

-The rules are different if you travel abroad specifically for medical treatment.Still need help?
+The rules are different if you travel abroad specifically for medical treatment.